Ericsson-LMF/IoT-Gateway/README.md

 > that this POM file does not build the "dist" module.
 This module has to be
 > build separately.

+There are two experimental Gradle build files: build.gradle and settings.gradle.
+They need some more work to get osgi manifest files and private imports to work properly.
+When working Gradle should be faster and simpler dependency management and build process than Maven.

 2. Installation
 ---------------